 Yuma Osaki (大﨑祐馬) is a political economist in the making.
-He is a student of International Relations and International Political Economy (IR/IPE), interested in the Asian economic diplomacy.
+He is a student of International Relations and International Political Economy (IR/IPE), working on Asian economic diplomacy.

-His research explores the evolution of the global trading system, with a focus on the advent of regional economic integration arrangements in Asia, from GATT/WTO to FTA/EPAs to the TPP and the RCEP, which evolved from the proliferation of the free trade agreements (FTAs), through Australia and Japan’s perspectives.
+His research explores international trade governance and the evolution of the global trading system, with a focus on the advent of regional economic integration arrangements in Asia, such as the TPP and the RCEP, which evolved from the proliferation of the free trade agreements (FTAs), through Australia and Japan’s perspectives.

-In 2016, he left Kyoto and landed in Canberra to take part in the inaugural National Parliamentary Fellowships Program before his graduate study in Sheffield, UK.
-Organised by the Australian National University and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
+In 2016, he left Kyoto and landed in Canberra for the first time to take part in the inaugural National Parliamentary Fellowships Program before commencing his dual-degree program in Sheffield, UK.
+Organised by the ANU and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
 In 2019, he joined the Australia-Japan Youth Dialogue (AJYD) as an Organising Committee Member.
 He also works for a research branch on Geoeconomics at the Japan Forum on International Relations.

 Supervisor(s) and panel members